jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-elastic-load-balancer.md

 * Load Balances have their own DNS name.
 You are never given an IP address.
 * Read the ELB FAQ for Classic Load Balancers.

-## 2. Lab - Load Balancers And Health Checks
+## 2. Load Balancers And Health Checks
 Reminder: Load Balancers are **not** free.

 Diagram: Load Balancer & Health Check Architecture
 ![image](/assets/images/cloud/4110/8-2-load-balancer-architecture.png)

-### 2.1 Lab - Classic Load Balancer
+## 3. Lab - Classic Load Balancer
-Lab1: Create two instances with show different web pages, then create classic load balancer.
+Create two instances with showing different web pages, then create a classic load balancer.

+### 3.1 Create Two EC2 Instances
-1) Create first instance with the following bootstrap script, make it showing "This is WebServer 01" in the web page.
+Create first instance with the following bootstrap script, make it showing "This is WebServer 01" in the web page.
 ```raw
 #!/bin/bash
 yum update -y